 Section 3: The Association believes that Tucson Police Officers are professionals and will strive to upgrade standards, wages, benefits and working conditions to reflect this professional status on a competitive national standard.

-Section 4: The Association will promote the interests of Tucson Police Officers in the Tucson Police Department, Tucson Civil Service Commission, Tucson City Council, Arizona Police Officers Standards and Training (AZPOST), Arizona State Legislature, and U.S. Congress.
+Section 4: The Association will promote the interests of Tucson Police Officers and Community Service Officers in the Tucson Police Department, Tucson Civil Service Commission, Tucson City Council, Arizona Police Officers Standards and Training (AZPOST), Arizona State Legislature, and U.S. Congress.

 Article II: Membership

-Section 1: Active Member – Any commissioned member of the Tucson Police Department who holds the rank of Police Officer, Detective, Sergeant or Tucson City Marshal provided such member remains a member in good standing with valid TPOA registration.
+Section 1: Active Member – Any commissioned member of the Tucson Police Department or non-commissioned Community Service Officer who holds the rank of Community Service Officer, Police Officer, Detective, Sergeant or Tucson City Marshal provided such member remains a member in good standing with valid TPOA registration.
 Active members may hold any elected office, serve on any committee and vote on any issue before the membership in accordance with Article VIII Section 5.
 Active Members shall receive all benefits provided by the Association.

-Probationary Officer Member – Any commissioned member of the Tucson Police Department who is currently on Probationary Employee Status with the Police Department.
+Probationary Officer Member – Any non-commissioned Community Service Officer or commissioned member of the Tucson Police Department who is currently on Probationary Employee Status with the Police Department.
 The Probationary Member will not be allowed to hold elected office in the Association, but will be entitled to all other benefits of the Association except those prohibited by the provisions of these By-Laws, Tucson City Ordinance, Civil Service Rules or Tucson Police Rules and Procedures.

-Section 2: Retired Members – Any City of Tucson Police Officer, Detective, Sergeant or Tucson City Marshall who is retired from the Department may continue as a retired member.
+Section 2: Retired Members – Any City of Tucson Community Service Officer, Police Officer, Detective, Sergeant or Tucson City Marshall who is retired from the Department may continue as a retired member.
 Retired members may serve on any committee, but may not vote on an issue before the membership.
 Retired Members are not entitled to any benefits related to legal coverage.

 Section 3: Written Notice of Resignation – Members shall submit a Written Notice of Resignation to the Association.
 Their benefits and privileges will not terminate based on a letter of resignation, but will continue until the member’s requested date of resignation unless the member promotes beyond an eligible rank.
 Additionally, any member who submits a letter of resignation to the Association may retract the request at any time prior to their requested effective date.
 All written notices of resignation shall have a requested effective date of resignation which must be received by the Association not less than three (3) business days prior to the effective date.
 A Member who has paid their dues and is in good standing will still be entitled to all the benefits and privileges for the pay period that their dues are current.
 Cancellation of payroll deductions shall be considered an immediate resignation and any payments will be considered as surrendered to the association.